 Bureau of Fraud Prevention and Prosecution

-The Bureau of Fraud Prevention and Prosecution (BFPP) is responsible for conducting investigations into suspected welfare fraud and abuse as well as performing collection activities for public assistance programs administered by the Pennsylvania Department of Public Welfare (DPW).
+The Bureau of Fraud Prevention and Prosecution (BFPP) is responsible for conducting investigations into suspected welfare fraud and abuse as well as performing collection activities for public assistance programs administered by the Pennsylvania Department of Human Services (DHS).

 BFPP takes a three-pronged approach in its fight against public benefits fraud: